 Helen Stokes-Lampard is a GP Principal and Primary Care Academic at the Department of Primary Care, having started here in 2000 as a GP Registrar and progressed through the ranks to her current role as Head of Community Based Medicine Teaching across the whole of the MBChB (Medicine undergraduate) programme, she is also the Academic lead for the dynamic Academic GP Trainee programme, which is the largest in the UK with 15 trainees in programme currently.

-As Clinical Director of the Primary Care Trials Unit Helen is involved in advising on a diverse range of research projects.
-Since handing over the reins she has remained as Chair of the New Business committe and the Primary Care representative on the CLRN and she sees her primary role as being focussed on enhanced communication between the research teams and the Trials Unit team but relishes time to undertake her own research programme and to teach.
+As Clinical Director of the Primary Care Trials Unit Helen was involved in advising on a diverse range of research projects.
+Since handing over the reins she has remained as Chair of the New Business committe and the Primary Care representative on the CLRN and she sees her primary research role as being focussed on enhanced communication between the research teams and the Trials Unit team.

 Having many diverse roles outside the University, including being the Honorary Treasurer of the Royal College of General Practitioners (the largest Medical Royal College), being a mentor for ‘doctors in difficulty’ in the Midlands and her commitment to General Practice at The Cloisters Medical Practice in Lichfield, she is committed to the ‘bigger picture’ of academic research but also believes in high quality one-to-one patient contact and the value of continuity of care for chronic disease management.

 Having been funded locally by a Deanery initiative and then by two NIHR awards (doctoral and post-doctoral) she recognises the importance of valuing and nurturing junior clinical academics and encouraging their careers through the early years.

 PhD Medicine (University of Birmingham) 2010